Editor choice

 Positive

-• Ortofon 2M Blue cartridge included retails for ~$180 separately, a genuine high-resolution cartridge
+• Ortofon 2M Blue cartridge included — retails for ~$180 separately, a genuine high-resolution moving magnet cartridge

-• 12-inch acrylic platter better resonance damping than steel or aluminum
+• 12-inch acrylic platter — better resonance damping than steel or aluminum at this price

-• 2,085 reviews at 4.8 stars and Amazon’s Choice strongest social proof on this list
+• 2,107 reviews at 4.8 stars — the highest star rating on this list, and Amazon’s Choice

 Negatives

-• Speed stability not as consistent as dedicated audiophile decks above $700
+• Speed stability is not as consistent as dedicated audiophile decks above $700

 The Ortofon 2M Blue retails for around $180 on its own.
-Here it comes pre-installed on a turntable with an acrylic platter, auto-stop, and solid wood plinth for $549.99 total.
-The rest of the turntable essentially comes at a steep discount.
-The RT85 has the highest star rating on this list 4.8 stars from 2,085 reviews which reflects how well it punches above its price point on cartridge performance.
-The trade-off is no built-in preamp.
+Here it comes pre-installed on a turntable with an acrylic platter, auto-stop, and solid wood plinth for $549.99 total — the rest of the deck essentially comes at a steep discount.
+The RT85 has the highest star rating on this list at 4.8 stars from 2,107 reviews, which reflects how well it punches above its price on cartridge performance.
+Sonically it leans warm, with a slightly full low-midrange character that flatters rock, soul, and orchestral recordings.
+If you listen primarily to acoustic instruments, jazz, or vocals where precise imaging matters most, the U-Turn Orbit Plus at the same price point is worth comparing directly.
 Add the Pro-Ject Phono Box E BT5 at $152 to complete the setup.
 Read the full RT85 review.

 6